 Transforming data overload into data insight

-AHS manages 70 grants across 60 service offerings.
-Here’s a quick look at how AHS lives its mission:
+Trellus manages 70 grants across 60 service offerings.
+Here’s a quick look at how Trellus lives its mission:

 - More than 26,000 immigrants and refugees are served each year, nearly half of whom are full-service clients.

 - Clients come from more than 50 countries across Asia, Africa, Eastern Europe and Central and South America.

 - Combined, staff members speak more than 30 languages.